Posted on Thursday, October 31st, 2024 at 6:35 pm

 • Grossly Unsafe Property Conditions: In this scenario, a property owner intentionally ignores known hazards, such as failing to fix unstable stairs or remove dangerous materials like asbestos.
 This reckless disregard for visitors’ safety might meet the threshold for punitive damages.

 • Texting While Driving in Extreme Situations: Texting while driving in hazardous conditions like heavy traffic or poor weather may rise to reckless indifference.
-This conduct endangers others and can justify a punitive damages award in some circumstances.
+In some circumstances, this conduct endangers others and can justify a punitive damages award.

 How We Can Help You Recover Punitive Damages for Negligence